Lapin0t/grothendieck-cern/english.md

 > Translated from French by Peio Borthelle from web sources [^3] [^4] [^5] [^6].

-I've always been bothered by the fact that during my research activities this influencial name -- Alexander Grothendieck -- started becoming a common noun (as in "the grothendieck construction" or "grothendieck fibrations", two very common objects in categorical logic among other fields).
+I've always been bothered by the fact that during my research activities this influential name -- Alexander Grothendieck -- started becoming a common noun (as in "the grothendieck construction" or "grothendieck fibrations", two very common objects in categorical logic among other fields).
 As a matter of fact my first encounter with his name was not in the context of mathematics but